 I first visited the United Club lounge back in October 2014.
 I have been in a couple of times since, once on a guided tour with the terminal manager.
 I still rate it highly.

 It was originally a Priority Pass lounge, until United unilaterally withdrew all of their lounges from Priority Pass last year.
 Priority Pass cardholders are now using the Plaza Premium lounge in the main terminal.
-(I will be back there on Friday afternoon and will run an update.)

-Why do I like the United Club?
+Why do I like the United Club lounge at Heathrow?

 For a start, it has the longest bar in Heathrow.
 Unlike United lounge in the US, the drinks are free – a rather stunning concept to anyone who has ever used an American airline lounge.